 3.3.2 Grundoram Method

-The Grundoram method is employed with short crossings such as drains, minor services, and minor roads, though it is more suitable for soft ground conditions.
-A pneumatic piston is used to drive a pipe from the launching pit to the receiving pit.
-The risk of settlement is low, when utilizing this method, as there is no overcutting of the tunnel during pipeline installations.
+The Grundoram method is used for short crossings, such as drains, minor services, and minor roads, and is particularly suitable for soft ground conditions.
+This method employs a pneumatic piston to drive a pipe from the launching pit to the receiving pit.
+The risk of ground settlement is low when using this method, as no overcutting of the tunnel occurs during pipeline installation.

 3.3.3 Tunneling Methods